ICBMICBM/BigBrother/README.md

 # BigBrother
 ## BigBrother is working in progress.

+# 0.Recent Update

+moving from python to golang.

 ## 1.What is BigBrother ?
 Project BigBrother is a file monitoring tool for AWD.